yuri-stepanov/yuri-stepanov.github.io/_posts/2022-06-30-my-pi-setup.markdown

 > ### Sidenote
 >
-> Unfortunately the step of connecting via SSH to PI is required.
+> Unfortunately the step of connecting via SSH to Pi is required.
 > If you just execute `code http://localhost:8080` nothing will happen.

 ## 8. Mosh {#mosh}

 Mosh allows you to maintain your SSH connection over unstable networks.
 Even if you switch from WiFi to cellular it won't drop the connection.
-Install it on PI.
+Install it on Pi.

 ```
 sudo apt-get install mosh